 The Company's chief operating decision maker, together with other senior management personnel, reviews financial information presented on a consolidated basis, accompanied by disaggregated information about revenues and operating income by business unit.
 The Company does not track assets by business unit.
 Most of the Company's products are sold and supported through distribution networks covering the geographic regions of the Americas, Europe/Middle East/Africa and Asia/Pacific.
-No single customer accounted for more than 10% of the Company's consolidated revenues during the three months ended December 31, 2003 or 2002.
-The following are revenues and operating income for these business units for the periods indicated (in thousands):
+No single customer accounted for more than 10% of the Company's consolidated revenues during the three or six months ended March 31, 2004 or 2003.